-The state's benchmark plan, which determines which services are included as a part of California's essential health benefits, does not include coverage for hearing aids.
+The state's benchmark plan, which determines which services are included as a part of California's essential health benefits (EHBs), does not include coverage for hearing aids.

-Coverage for children's hearing aids and associated services (e.g., replacement, repair) mandated by AB 1601 appears to exceed EHBs, and therefore would appear to trigger the ACA requirement that the state defray the cost of additional benefit coverage for enrollees in qualified health plans (QHPs) in Covered California.
-A state that requires QHPs to offer benefits in excess of the EHBs must make payments to defray the cost of those additionally mandated benefits, either by paying the purchaser directly or by paying the QHP.
+Coverage for children's hearing aids and associated services (e.g., replacement, repair) mandated by AB 598 appears to exceed EHBs, and therefore would appear to trigger the ACA requirement that the state defray the cost of additional benefit coverage for enrollees in qualified health plans (QHPs) in Covered California.
+A state that requires QHPs to offer benefits in excess of the EHBs could be required to make payments to defray the cost of those additionally mandated benefits, either by paying the purchaser directly or by paying the QHP.

-CHBRP estimates that the state would be required to defray the following amounts due to AB 1601:
+CHBRP estimates that the state could be required to defray the following (net of baseline coverage offsets) amounts due to AB 598:

-- \$0.12 PMPM for each QHP enrollee in a smallgroup DMHC-regulated plan; - \$0.06 PMPM for each QHP enrollee in an individual market DMHC-regulated plan; - \$0.11 PMPM for each QHP enrollee in a smallgroup CDI-regulated policy; and - \$0.09 PMPM for each QHP enrollee in an individual market CDI-regulated policy.
+- \$0.12 PMPM for each QHP enrollee in a smallgroup DMHC-regulated plan; - \$0.08 PMPM for each QHP enrollee in an individual market DMHC-regulated plan; - \$0.07 PMPM for each QHP enrollee in a smallgroup CDI-regulated policy; and

+• \$0.08 PMPM for each QHP enrollee in an individual market CDI-regulated policy.